Eleusinian Mysteries: Mysteries

-The Eleusinian Mysteries are believed to be of considerable antiquity.
+The Eleusinian Mysteries are believed to have ancient origins.
 Some findings in the temple Eleusinion in Attica suggest that their basis was an old agrarian cult.
 Some practices of the mysteries seem to have been influenced by the religious practices of the Mycenaean period, thus predating the Greek Dark Ages.
 Excavations showed that a private building existed under the Telesterion in the Mycenean period, and it seems that originally the cult of Demeter was private.
 In the Homeric Hymn is mentioned the palace of the king Keleos.

 One line of thought by modern scholars has been that the Mysteries were intended "to elevate man above the human sphere into the divine and to assure his redemption by making him a god and so conferring immortality upon him".